Flowminder/FlowKit/docs/source/install.md

 - `Python >= 3.6`

-There are additional requirements for a development setup.
-See the [Developer install](#developers) section below for details.
+There are additional requirements for a [development setup](developer/dev_environment_setup.md), and we strongly recommend reviewing the [administrator section](administrator) in detail if you are planning to deploy FlowKit in production.

 <a name="quickinstall">

-## Quick Install
+## Quick install

 This quick install guide will install the major components of FlowKit together with an initial setup and example analysis query.